MatthieuMv/openZia/CONTEXT.md

 	// Set the encryption flag in the context context.getPacket().setEncryption(true);
-	// Store yourself previous client keys not to store them directly in your encryption module ! context.getEncryptionKey() = this->findClientEncryptionKey(packet.getEndpoint());
 	// Run the pipeline with this new context and send its response to the client _pipeline.runPipeline(context);
 	sendResponseToClient(context);